-For inpatient care, you’ll be living in a residential setting at the Rosecrance Harrison Campus.
-This campus offers safe, secure housing in a therapeutic environment that will help you focus on your recovery.
+For inpatient care, you’ll be living in a residential setting at the Rosecrance Harrison Campus in Rockford, Illinois or Rosecrance on Moreland in Champaign, Illinois.
+These locations offer safe, secure housing in a therapeutic environment that will help you focus on your recovery.

 Before you enter treatment, please check the following list of items to bring or leave:

 Another option for clients who need intensive services is our partial hospitalization program.
 If you enter this program, you will be onsite five days each week while you continue living at home in the evenings and on weekends.